antimof/UxPlay/README.txt

 replace* "`cmake  [ ] .`" *by*
 "`mkdir build ; cd build ; cmake [ ] ..`"; *you can then clean out the
-build directory with* "`rm -rf *`" *(run from within the build directory, of course!) without out affecting the source directory which contains your modifications*.
+build directory with* "`rm -rf *`" *(run from within the build directory, of course!) without affecting the source directory which contains your modifications*.

 The above script installs the executable file "`uxplay`" to